saranyavamsee/myCodeStar/README.md

 Welcome to the AWS CodeStar sample web application
 ==================================================

 This sample code helps get you started with a simple Go web application deployed by AWS CloudFormation to AWS Lambda and Amazon API Gateway.
+THis is just to try code star.

 What's Here
 -----------